-1. THE SELECTION OF POLARIZATION VOLTAGE AND PRODUCTION OF THE CHARACTERISTIC CURVE.
+THE SELECTION OF POLARIZATION VOLTAGE AND PRODUCTION OF THE CHARACTERISTIC CURVE

 Set up the amplifier following the appropriate instructions.
 Most oxygen electrodes function well when polarized with a potential of -.75 volts; therefore, it is not really necessary for the user to produce a characteristic curve.
-Simply stabilize the electrode at the operating voltage (-.75 v) and proceed to Section IV B, 2.
-If you wish to determine the optimum polarization voltage, you may produce your own characteristic curve by following this procedure:
+Simply stabilize the electrode at the operating voltage (-.75 V) and proceed to Section IV B. If you wish to determine the optimum polarization voltage, you may produce your own characteristic curve by following this procedure:

-- If the electrode has not yet been in use, you must allow the electrode to stabilize by soaking the tip for only 2 hours in physiological saline or other calibrating media with reference electrode at a potential of -0.75 V applied. - To extend life of electrode polarize no longer than 2 hours before calibration. - Set the amplifier to indicate current in picoameres.
-(If using DG's 1201 Chemical Microsensor, set the COARSE GAIN to 10(-10), the COARSE ZERO to 10(-12), both the FINE GAIN and FINE ZERO full counterclockwise). - Equilibrate a beaker of physiological saline (80 ml if using DG's Calibration Cell) with room air (approximately 21% oxygen). - Set the polarization voltage on the amplifier to an initial value of -1.0 volt. - Allow several minutes for the reading to stabilbize.
-A strip chart recorder (1.0 volt full scale sensitivity) will aid in observing stabilization. - Record the current reading and decrease the polarization voltage to -.95 volts. - Repeat the above procedure at 0.05 volt intervals allowing the electrode to stabilize at each voltage change. - Plot the characteristic curve (current vs. voltage) and note the plateau defined as the region of minimum slope.
+- If the electrode has not yet been in use, you must allow the electrode to stabilize by soaking the tip for several hours in physiological saline or other calibrating media with reference electrode at a potential of -0.75 V applied. - Set the amplifier to indicate current in picoamperes.
+(If using DE's 1201 Chemical Microsensor, set the COARSE GAIN to 10-10, the COARSE ZERO to 10-12, both the FINE GAIN and FINE ZERO full counterclockwise.) - Equilibrate a beaker of physiological saline (80 ml if using DE's Calibration Cell) with room air (approximately 21% oxygen). - Set the polarization voltage on the amplifier to an initial value of -1.0 volt. - Allow several minutes for the reading to stabilize.
+A strip chart recorder (1.0 volt full scale sensitivity) will aid in observing stabilization. - Record the current reading and decrease the polarization voltage to -.95 volts. - Repeat the above procedure at 0.5 volt intervals allowing the electrode to stabilize at each voltage change. - Plot the characteristic curve and note the plateau defined as the region of minimum slope.
 The voltage at the midpoint of the plateau should be chosen as the operating voltage for the electrode.

-2. STABILIZATION
+B. STABILIZATION

-Allow the electrode to stabilize at the operating voltage (normally -.75 V) and at the temperature at which measurements are going to be made for at the most 2 hours.
+Allow the electrode to stabilize at the operating voltage (normally -.70 V) and at the temperature at which measurements are going to be made for at least 2 hours.
 A strip chart recorder will aid in observing stabilization.

-3. CALIBRATION
+C. CALIBRATION